 Now You’re Ready to Roll

-So now you have a list, or a pathway or whatever you want to call it.
-And you should have a better idea of what you need to get to your final, big and awesome goal.
+So now you have an idea of how to create a list, or a pathway, for your goals.
+And you should have a better idea of what you need to get to your final, big and awesome goal like selling more books.

-Because you can waste a lot of money doing a lot of stuff that won’t necessarily help you gain more readers, or sell more books or whatever your big picture goal entails.
+Because you can waste a lot of money doing things that won’t necessarily help you gain more readers, or sell more books or whatever your big picture goal entails.

 Also, breaking big goals into small, manageable pieces makes it incrementally easier to manage on a day-to-day basis.
 And, if you’re hiring out your marketing, it’s also easier to know what you need, specifically.
 That way you aren’t spending money on a bunch of things that may or may not get you to where you need to be.